omunite215/Project_ReactDashBoard/README.md

 - Tailwind - A Modern CSS Framework.
 - HTML - Standard markup language for creating web pages
 - CSS - Style sheet language used for describing the look and formatting of a document written in HTML
+- React Context API -  allows us to pass data through our component trees, giving our components the ability to communicate and share data at different levels.

 ## Features